CheersFood/cheers/README.md

 2. Copy the https url and past it into the "Messaging" webhook on Twilio for the Test Number.
 3. Run `python main.py` in a VS Code terminal.
 You can now send messages to the Test Number and output will appear in the terminal.

+When you have completed testing, you can deploy to Google Cloud by running `gcloud app deploy`.
 Direct questions to Jack.

 ### Git Workflow